 How to Treat Broken Capillaries at Home

 So while you can’t fully eliminate broken capillaries, according to our experts, you can do at-home treatments to lessen their appearance.
 Keep scrolling to discover which at-home remedies work best.

-Tanzi suggests using a cooling compress on the site of the broken capillaries, which will help constrict the blood vessels.
+Tanzi suggests using a cooling compress on the site of the broken capillaries to help constrict the blood vessels.
 This one doesn't even require being popped in the freezer.
 Simply squeeze where instructed and wait for the cooling sensation to kick in.

 Tanzi also recommends a cooling cucumber mask to alleviate redness and constrict the vessels.
 This gel mask from Peter Thomas Roth does just that.
 It's made with a blend of soothing cucumber, vitamin-rich papaya, comforting chamomile, softening pineapple, and alleviating aloe, all of which feel even more delightful if you store this mask in the fridge.